oldme/harvests/README.markdown

+Probably is faster compared with complex promises implementations but the syntax is better with 'asynchron' library https://github.com/salboaie/asynchron !
+This module is abandoned.
+Experimental implementation of wait,asyn pattern

-Harvests library is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.
+Harvests library is an experiment to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.

+New!!! versions > 0.3: changed the error handling mechanism!
+On error, assign that variable with null and should be manually tested.
+Only uncatched exceptions will make calls to onError.
+You should throw exceptions yourself

 An harvest handles the dependencies calls, you don't have to describe the flow.
 The main idea is to create an environment where you continue to use asynchronous functions as usual but with a syntax that resemble synchronous calls.